Table of contents

 NetBase Quid is a social media analytics tool that gives businesses insights into customer behavior, market trends, and competitor activity.
 It uses advanced natural language processing and machine learning techniques to analyze social media data and provide users with actionable insights.

-The consumer and market intelligence tool is definitely useful in your marketing stack, but once again – the price is discussed individually, meaning that it’s aimed at enterprises rather than small private companies.
+The consumer and market intelligence tool is definitely useful in your marketing stack, but once again, the price is quoted individually, which means it’s aimed at enterprises rather than small private companies.

 Swydo

 Last but not least, you can also try Swydo – a digital marketing reporting and analysis platform.
 With Swydo, businesses and marketing agencies can measure and report on the effectiveness of their digital marketing campaigns.
-Swydo integrates with multiple marketing platforms, including Google Analytics, Google Ads, Facebook Ads, and more, allowing you to gather data and insights from many sources and present them in a clear and easy-to-understand format.
+Swydo integrates with multiple marketing platforms, including Google Analytics, Google Ads, Facebook Ads, and more, enabling you to gather data and insights from multiple sources and present them in a clear, easy-to-understand format.

 Swydo paid plans start at $39/month (10 data sources included).